marersch/personal/content/portfolio/work6.md

 In addition to my most important tool - amazement at seemingly self-evident things - I bring a great deal of erudition and computer skills.
 My previous employers have appreciated my reliable and conscientious way of working.

-I find my balance to my intellectual activity in painting, music, organic gardening, cooking or sewing.

 I am always looking for new intellectual adventures and challenges!
+To balance my intellectual activities, I also enjoy painting, singing, organic gardening, cooking and sewing.